trailheadapps/redwoods-insurance/README.md

 > - Perform requests on your behalf at any time (refresh_token, offline_access)
 >
 > Once you have established your connected app, copy the consumer key into the TrailIsurance/bootconfig.plist file using Xcode.

-Once you've created your scratch org, you'll need to login and create a user.
-You could use `sfdx force:user:password:generate` and generate a password for the default user.
-However, the created user and password will be more difficult to type on your mobile device, than one of your own choosing.

-> Note!
-Scratch orgs authenticate via test.salesforce.com, not login.salesforce.com.
-When the application launches on a device or a simulator, use the gear icon in the upper right of the login screen to select 'sandbox'.
-Otherwise your authentication to a scratch org will fail.

 ## Xcode Setup <a name="xcode"></a>